 Surely all music lovers will find something for themselves in Wroclaw.
 Particularly interesting proposals are offered by the National Music Forum, where no translator is needed.
 Apart from the regularly scheduled concerts, foreign visitors are attracted here by many world-famous music festivals.
 Among them are: Vratislavia Cantans, Jazztopad, Musica Polonica Nova and Leo Festival.
 Information on all concerts is available in English at the NFM's website.

+Also, Wroclaw Opera is completely open to foreigners.
 In this case, the repertoire and all important information on the planned performances is available in English HERE.

 How about an exhibition?

 All those wanting to have an interesting time in the capital of Lower Silesia can also go to one of the interesting exhibitions, e.g. in one of Wroclaw's museums.
 There, foreigners have been thought of, too.
 Not only the content websites is translated into English, but also on-site information on specific exhibitions and exhibits, for example in Wroclaw City Museum in the very heart of the Market Square, the National Museum at Pl.
 Powstańców Warszawy 5, the Four Domes Pavillon, located just by the Centennial Hall at ul.
 Wystawowa 1, the Museum of Architecture at ul.
 Bernardyńska 5, the BWA Awangarda Gallery at ul.
 Wita Stwosza 2, or in the Panorama of Racławice.
 In some museums and on their websites, you can also find information in German.